 There are many activities to do in Zermatt.
 One of the most popular activities is skiing in the winter.
 Three main ski areas offer wide-open slopes for beginners while the more advanced skiers enjoy the challenge of Tiefbach, Aeroleid, and Momatt.
 You can even ski over to the Italian side of the mountains!

-If hiking and skiing isn’t your cup of tea, there are still so many other things to do.
+If hiking and skiing aren’t your cups of tea, there are still so many other things to do.
 You can take the world-famous Gornergrat Bahn (the train) for outstanding panoramic views of Matterhorn and all the surrounding mountains.
 The Gornergrat Bahn was the first, fully electric cog railway in Switzerland.

 You can also experience Glacier Paradise where they have the highest cable car station in Europe.
-In this are, you can visit restaurants, an ice palace, or you can just take in the lovely views.
+In this area, you can visit restaurants and an ice palace, or you can just take in the lovely views.

 One of the most popular things to do in Zermatt is to explore the small city.
 This city has so much shopping, restaurants, and bars to explore!
 The best part is that no cars are allowed so you can walk all around the village and take in all the cute shops and mountain views.

 RECOMMENDED HOTEL: Search hotels in Zermatt

 READ: Find more destinations to visit in Switzerland in winter

 Lucerne is a picturesque city located in central Switzerland.
 It is super compact and can be easily explored on a day trip from Bern or Zurich.
 Lucerne is also known by its German name – Luzern – yes they are the same city.

 Lucerne is one of the beautiful cities in Switzerland with a backdrop of Lake Lucerne, making it forever picturesque.